rock626/Traffic-Sign-Classifier/writeup_template.md

 | Softmax				|         									    |

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used following hyper parameters Adam optimizer batch size :128
 EPOCHS : 30
 learning rate : 0.001
 drop out probaility : 0.6

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
 * training set accuracy of 94.8%